 Financial planning, budgeting, and forecasting are important parts of a business that can easily be hung up with a poor finance system.
 In this post, we discussed how SAP S/4HANA, SAP Analytics Cloud, and SAP Business Planning and Consolidation can help a business overcome the pain points brought about by planning, budgeting, and forecasting.

-Editor’s note: This post has been adapted from a section of the book SAP S/4HANA Finance: An Introduction by Maunil Mehta, Usman Aijaz, Tanya Duncan, and Sam Parikh.
+Editor’s note: This post has been adapted from a section of the book SAP S/4HANA Finance: An Introduction by Maunil Mehta, Usman Aijaz, Sam Parikh, and Sanjib Chattopadhyay.